bluepensoftwareworks/bluepen.powershell/README.md

 ## Getting Started

-Instructions on how to get the project up and running on a local machine.
+Instructions on how to get the solution up and running on a local machine.

 ### Prerequisites

+Before you begin, ensure you have the following installed on your machine:

+Visual Studio 2022: Download Visual Studio 2022 (https://learn.microsoft.com/en-us/visualstudio/releases/2022/release-notes) or higher at https://visualstudio.microsoft.com/downloads/
+NuGet Package Manager   6.14.3
+NuGet Package Manager in Visual Studio.
+For more information about NuGet, visit https://docs.nuget.org/

 ### Installation